PEXANE2/azure-docs.tr-tr/articles/governance/blueprints/create-blueprint-powershell.md

 ## <a name="assign-a-blueprint"></a>Şema atama

-Şema, PowerShell kullanılarak yayımlandıktan sonra bir aboneliğe atanabilir.
-Oluşturduğunuz şemayı yönetim grubu hiyerarşinizdeki aboneliklerden birine atayın. Şema bir aboneliğe kaydedilirse, bu aboneliğe yalnızca atanabilir. **Şema** parametresi, atanacak şema öğesini belirtir.
-Ad, konum, kimlik, kilit ve şema parametreleri sağlamak için `New-AzBlueprintAssignment` cmdlet 'inde eşleşen PowerShell parametrelerini kullanın veya bunları **atamadosyası** parametresi json dosyasında sağlayın.
+Once a blueprint is published using PowerShell, it's assignable to a subscription.
+Oluşturduğunuz şemayı yönetim grubu hiyerarşinizdeki aboneliklerden birine atayın.
+If the blueprint is saved to a subscription, it can only be assigned to that subscription.
+The **Blueprint** parameter specifies the blueprint to assign.
+To provide name, location, identity, lock, and blueprint parameters, use the matching PowerShell parameters on the `New-AzBlueprintAssignment` cmdlet or provide them in the **AssignmentFile** parameter JSON file.

-1. Bir aboneliğe atayarak şema dağıtımını çalıştırın. **Katkıda bulunanlar** ve **sahipler** parametreleri, sorumluların bir dizi tanıtıcısından rol atanmasına izin verilmesini gerektirdiğinden, kendi kullanıcılarınızın, gruplarınızın veya hizmet sorumlularınızın **Atamadosyasında** kullanmak üzere objectıds 'yi toplamak için [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) kullanın.
+1. Bir aboneliğe atayarak şema dağıtımını çalıştırın.
+As the **contributors** and **owners** parameters require an array of objectIds of the principals to be granted the role assignment, use [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) for gathering the objectIds for use in the **AssignmentFile** for your own users, groups, or service principals.

-   - JSON dosyası-blueprintAssignment.
-JSON
+   - JSON file - blueprintAssignment.json

      ```json
      {